ianm1968/ToDoTake2/todo_app/README.md

  - if the wrong fixture is used when calling e.g. no items fixture to a test such as test_one_in_each
   - if the assertions made re: the number of Items in the list are altered

+ ### Integration Tests (Monkeypatch)
+ A test case is provided to test the index rot page using a monkeypatch stub.
+The test asserts...
+  - positive web server response (200)
+  - expected mocked data in one of the mocked to do items